stanford-web-security/assign1/README.md

 Welcome to Assignment 1 for [CS 253: Web Security](https://cs253.stanford.edu). ✨

 We're doing client-side attacks!
 This assignment is all about Cross Site Scripting (XSS) vulnerabilities.
-Your goal is to come up with "attack inputs" that when entered into websites vulnerable to cross-site scripting (XSS) attacks you are able to execute any code you want in the victim's browser.
+Your goal is to come up with "attack inputs" that when entered into vulnerable websites allow you to execute code in the target's browser.

+With Reflected XSS, you want to find a way to encode the attack input into a URL that can be sent to a target.
+When the URL is visited, your attack input is extracted from the URL by the server-side (or potentially client-side) code and executed in the target's browser.

+With Stored XSS, you want to find a way to get your attack input stored more permanently, e.g. in the server's database, so that when your target visits a page constructed using this data at some point in the future, your attack code will execute in their browser.

 The assignment takes the form of an interactive workshop that you'll run in your browser.
 This is what it looks like: